 Netherfield station was opened in May 1878.
 In its long history, it has changed its name several times.
 It opened as Colwick, and has since been twice renamed Netherfield and Colwick (in 1883 and 1925), and Netherfield (in 1883 and 1974).

 The change of name is possibly the most interesting thing about it.
 There is nothing much there except a waiting shelter, help point and timetable boards.
-I was only there for a couple of minutes, but its layout as an island platform with a staircase up to the road made me think that it was like Burton on Trent station if the buildings were all removed.
+I was only there for a couple of minutes, but its layout as an island platform with a staircase up to the road made me think that it looked like Burton on Trent station, if the buildings were all removed.

 I exited the station via the staircase (it’s the only way out, to be fair) and turned right onto the road which leads over to Carlton station.
 I looked at the time, and found that my scheduled next train towards Derby had just departed.
 When I arrived at Carlton, I took a couple of pictures and resigned myself to spending an hour there waiting for the next train home.